Michal Daněk: Club career

 In 2006, Daněk joined Viktoria Plzeň.
 In the 2006–07 Gambrinus liga, Daněk was one of four players in the league to play every minute of every match.
 Daněk claimed in August 2007 he was to meet Celtic for signing talks.

 In January 2008 he linked up with West Bromwich Albion for a few days' training on trial.

 He then signed on loan for six months, with a view to a permanent deal.
 On 31 January 2008, Daněk signed for Albion on loan for the rest of the season.

 His loan was extended at the end of the season by six months until 1 January 2009.
 His loan was terminated on 29 August 2008 without having made a first-team appearance for Albion.

 Daněk returned to Viktoria Plzeň afterwards.
 He won the Czech Cup with the club in 2010.
 In the same year, he moved to Baník Ostrava on loan.

 International career

 He was called up to play internationally for the Czech Republic in March 2010, though he did not play in the match.

 Later career

 In the summer 2020, Daněk returned to Baník Ostrava as a goalkeeper coach at the academy and assistant coach of the clubs B-team.
+In the fall 2022, he was promoted to the first team staff, remaining his role as goalkeeper coach.